-The option to purchase additional retirement benefits within the Single Scheme is not available at the moment.
-However, depending on your circumstances, you may be able to make additional voluntary contributions to separate Revenue-approved pension arrangements (e.g. an AVC Personal Retirement Savings Account or a trade union-affiliated AVC Scheme) if you wish to independently increase your retirement benefits outside of the Single Scheme.
-As your employer cannot provide you with financial advice, you should seek financial advice independently.
-Do I get tax relief on my contributions?
+For most Single Scheme members, the details are set out in Circular 15/2019.
+Depending on your circumstances, you may also be able to make additional voluntary contributions to separate Revenue-approved pension arrangements (e.g. an AVC Personal Retirement Savings Account or an AVC Scheme that is affiliated to your trade union or representative association) if you wish to independently increase your retirement benefits outside of the Single Scheme.
+As your employer cannot provide you with financial advice about purchase or AVCs, you should seek financial advice independently.